Best Online Will Maker 2019 - Estate Planning Software Reviews

 Document Creation Tools

-The more tools included with the will-creating program the better.
+The best will-creating programs have the most tools.
 Interview formats and step-by-step instructions make it easy to record important information that the program then automatically adds to a legal last will and testament.
-The best will software includes spellcheck to ensure everything you add is accurate, checklists so you know what information you need to gather before starting your will, and worksheets to keep your assets and beneficiary information in order.
-Being able to save the final document in a PDF format is important since this is a secure format that can't accidentally be edited after being saved.
+The best will software includes a spellchecker to ensure everything you add is accurate, checklists so you know what information you need to gather before starting your will, and worksheets to keep your assets and beneficiary information in order.
+Saving the final document in a PDF format is important since it’s a secure format that you can’t accidentally edit after its saved.

-A last will and testament is only one of several important documents that should be created while planning your estate.
-Most of the programs we reviewed have the tools to help you create other legal documents, such as a health care directive, or living will, schedule of assets and power of attorney.
+A last will and testament is only one of several important documents that you should create while planning your estate.
+Most of the programs we reviewed have the tools to help you create other legal documents, such as a health care directive, (or living will) schedule of assets and power of attorney.
 Caregiver and survivor instructions are synopses of your will and highlight additional final wishes that may not necessarily be included in a last will and testament.
-They usually include a notification letter that you can send out to those you've named as executors and caregivers for your children and pets so they are aware they've been given these responsibilities long before your death.
+They usually include a notification letter that you can send out to those you've named as executors and caregivers for your children and pets so they’re aware of those responsibilities long before your death.

 Help & Support

-Fortunately, each of the software solutions we reviewed is simple to use and navigate through without needing to read instruction guides or get in touch with support personnel.
+Fortunately, each of the software solutions we reviewed is simple-to-use and navigate without reading instruction guides or getting in touch with support personnel.
 However, in case you do have any questions or concerns, it's nice to know you can connect with the right help.
-Most software developers don't have email or telephone support, relying instead to FAQs sections.
+Most software developers don't have email or telephone support, relying instead on FAQs sections.
 Some programs come with legal support, either in the form of a legal reference guide or as a lawyer directory that lets you search for a real-life attorney in your area.
-Social media is also a big deal and a good way to get in touch with live tech support.
+Social media platforms are also a good way to get in touch with live tech support.